skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Just over a small hill he sees men working.
 They have a team of four horses and are pulling a massive stone slab.
 There is shouting and cursing as they struggle with the horses and the ropes that tie them to the stone.
-As the slab moves, Eomer can see that it is really a lid, covering a long-sealed tomb.
+As the slab moves, Eomier can see that it is really a lid, covering a long-sealed tomb.
 Noreeno stands by, overseeing the operation.
-Eomer remains well hidden beyond the reach of their torchlight.
+Eomier remains well hidden beyond the reach of their torchlight.

 At last the lid is removed, and some of the men set to taking care of